kkharji/clj-duct-reitit/README.md

 around [ring-reitit-exception-middleware].
 It expects a map of exception classes or `reitit.ring.middleware.exception` keys like wrap or default, and a function that takes `[exception request]`.

+It will be auto-detected if the user have the exceptions handler defined in either `:project-ns.handler/exceptions`  or `:project-ns.handler.exceptions/main` integrant keys.

 [ring-reitit-exception-middleware]: https://cljdoc.org/d/metosin/reitit/0.5.15/doc/ring/exception-handling-with-ring#exceptioncreate-exception-middleware